brigittepegado/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Be the change you want to see in the world!
 ---

 My name is Brigitte Pegado.
 I have the following qualities: